 Mortgage Rates Are Working in Your Favor

 Here's some great news: declining mortgage rates mean your purchasing power has significantly increased.
+Learning how mortgage rates affect Connecticut home prices can help buyers better understand affordability and market conditions.
 A buyer with a $3,000 monthly budget can now afford roughly $25,000 more in home value than they could just one year ago.
 That's not pocket change, that's the difference between settling for a starter home and finding your dream property.

 Regional Hotspots: Where to Focus Your Search